What is a Noun?

 Examples of common Abstract nouns used often in English conversations:

-Emotions / Feelings: Happiness, anger, jealousy, laughter, love, hatred, worry, fear, stress, anxiety, etc
+Emotions / Feelings: Happiness, anger, jealousy, laughter, love, hatred, worry, fear, stress, anxiety, sadness, etc

 Attributes/qualities: Pride, poverty, strength, wisdom, bravery, cruelty, youth, beauty, honesty, hatred, truth, etc

-Ideas/concepts: Beliefs, dreaming, trust, knowledge, information, vision, etc
+Ideas/concepts: Beliefs, dreaming, trust, knowledge, information, vision, relation (abstract noun of relate), etc

 What are Collective Nouns?

 Any number of people or things or groups and collections are known as Collective Noun.

 - A pack of cards.

 - A team of players

 - A brood of hens